 Colorado State Targeted Response to the Opioid Crisis

-One of the first activities of the Colorado State Targeted Response to the Opioid Crisis grant program was to conduct a needs assessment.
-The assessment identifies areas where opioid misuse and its harms are most prevalent, existing activities and funding sources that address the opioid crisis, and gaps in the existing system to be addressed.
-The assessment provides OBH and community partners and providers with data and guidance in priority-setting and validation of the strategies addressed in the State Targeted Response.
+One of the first activities of the STR grant was to conduct a needs assessment.
+The assessment identified areas where opioid misuse and its harms are most prevalent, existing activities and funding sources that address the opioid crisis, and gaps in the existing system to be addressed.
+The assessment provided OBH, community partners, and providers with data and guidance in priority-setting and validation of the strategies addressed.
 View the needs assessment here.

 - Buprenorphine trainings for physicians and advanced practice providers in primary care and community behavioral health practices

-- Expanded access to medication assisted therapy (MAT) for uninsured and underinsured clients
+- Expanded access to medication-assisted treatment (MAT) for uninsured and underinsured clients

 - Purchase and distribution of naloxone kits, including educational materials

-- Enhanced crisis line services to better serve individuals seeking OUD services
+- Enhanced crisis line services to better serve individuals seeking opioid use disorder services

 - Support for implementation of CRAFT and Celebrating Families family therapy

-- Enhanced residential treatment for high need or homeless clients so they may initiate MAT
+- Fund residential treatment for high need or homeless clients so they may initiate MAT

-- Support for strategic planning and identified needs of Colorado tribes
+- Support for strategic planning and needs of Colorado tribes

 For more information, please contact email@example.com or call 303-866-7400.